sselin/ROKO.Mobi.Android/README.md

 RokoMobi.start(this);
 ```

 ####5) Generate the API Token by registering your project on ROKO Mobi Portal.
-Add «ROKOMobiAPIURL», «ROKOMobiAPIToken» meta-data on your AndroidManifest.xml.
+Add ?ROKOMobiAPIURL?, ?ROKOMobiAPIToken? meta-data on your AndroidManifest.xml.

 ![](Images/APITokens.png)